Auto Insurance Binders in 2025 (Term Explained)

 On This Page

-A binder is helpful for drivers who need to start driving their vehicle before the underwriting process is complete.
+A binder is helpful for drivers who need to start driving their vehicle before the insurance underwriting process is complete.
 In this situation, you can request a binder letter from your agency, although they may provide one automatically.

 That binder letter will provide proof of insurance if you ever get pulled over.
 It will also provide coverage if you need to make a claim.
 You’re covered by your actual policy when you have a binder letter from your insurance agent.